CumulusNetworks/docs/content/cumulus-netq-24/Cumulus-NetQ-CLI-User-Guide/Monitor-Container-Environment.md

  - /pages/viewpage.action?pageId=12321042
 pageID: 12321042
 ---
-The NetQ Agent monitors container environments the same way it monitors
+The NetQ Agent monitors container environments by integrating with Kubernetes API server.
+Cumulus Networks recommend installing the NetQ Agent on the server with the containers.
-{{<link url="Monitor-Linux-Hosts" text="physical servers">}}.
-There is no special implementation.
-The NetQ Agent pulls data from the container as it would pull data from a Cumulus Linux switch or Linux host.
-It can be installed on a Linux server or in a Linux VM.
-NetQ Agent integrates with the Kubernetes container orchestrator.

-NetQ monitors many aspects of containers on your network, including
+NetQ monitors many aspects of containers on your network, including their:
-their:

 - **Identity**: The NetQ agent tracks every container's IP and MAC address, name, image, and more.
 NetQ can locate containers across the fabric based on a container's name, image, IP or MAC address, and protocol and port pair.
 - **Port mapping on a network**: The NetQ agent tracks protocol and ports exposed by a container.
 NetQ can identify containers exposing a specific protocol and port pair on a network.
 - **Connectivity**: NetQ can provide information on network connectivity for a container, including adjacency, and can identify containers that can be affected by a top of rack switch.

 NetQ helps answer questions such as:

 - Where is this container located?
 - Open ports?
 What image is being used?
 - Which containers are part of this service?
 How are they connected?

 ## Use NetQ with Kubernetes Clusters

 The NetQ Agent interfaces with a Kubernetes API server and listens to Kubernetes events.
 The NetQ Agent monitors network identity and physical network connectivity of Kubernetes resources like Pods, Daemon sets, Service, and so forth.
 NetQ works with any container network interface (CNI), such as Calico or Flannel.

 The NetQ Kubernetes integration enables network administrators to:

 - Identify and locate pods, deployment, replica-set and services deployed within the network using IP, name, label, and so forth.
 - Track network connectivity of all pods of a service, deployment and replica set.
 - Locate what pods have been deployed adjacent to a top of rack (ToR) switch.
 - Check what pod, services, replica set or deployment can be impacted by a specific ToR switch.

 NetQ also helps network administrators identify changes within a Kubernetes cluster and determine if such changes had an adverse effect on the network performance (caused by a noisy neighbor for example).
 Additionally, NetQ helps the infrastructure administrator determine how Kubernetes workloads are distributed within a network.

 ### Requirements

 The NetQ Agent supports Kubernetes version 1.9.2 or later.

-Due to the higher memory requirements to run containers, Cumulus Networks recommends you run the NetQ Platform on a host with at least 64G RAM.

 ### Command Summary

 There is a large set of commands available to monitor Kubernetes configurations, including the ability to monitor clusters, nodes, daemon-set, deployment, pods, replication, and services.
-Run `netq show kubernetes help` to see all the possible commands:
+Run `netq show kubernetes help` to see all the possible commands.

     netq [<hostname>] show kubernetes cluster [name <kube-cluster-name>] [around <text-time>] [json] netq [<hostname>] show kubernetes node [components] [name <kube-node-name>] [cluster <kube-cluster-name> ] [label <kube-node-label>] [around <text-time>] [json]